CodecoolKRK20171/battleship-in-the-oo-way-kmpk/README.md

 * `is_visible`
   - data: bool
   - description: True if square should be visible on board, False otherwise.
 Default is False

+* `is_water`
+    - data: bool
+    - description: True if square should be visible on board, False otherwise.
+Default is False

+* `is_ship`
+  - data: bool
+  - description: True if square should be visible on board, False otherwise.
+Default is False

+* `is_boarder`
+    - data: bool
+    - description: True if square should be visible on board, False otherwise.
+Default is False

 __Instance methods__